-Encumbered and unencumbered assets for MUSE as at 31 December 2018 are disclosed using median values.
+Encumbered and unencumbered assets for the Group as at 31 December 2019 are disclosed using median values.
 The median values are calculated as the annual median of the end-of-period values for each of the four quarters in a year.

-Due to the nature of business MUS(EMEA) sources its funds from secured market.
-MUS(EMEA) funds a significant portion of trading portfolio assets and other securities via repurchase agreements and other secured borrowing.
-Collateral in asset form are pledged to counterparties to support their credit exposures to MUS(EMEA) and to clearing brokers/houses to meet derivative initial margin requirements.
+Due to the nature of business the Group sources its funds from secured market.
+The Group funds a significant portion of trading portfolio assets and other securities via repurchase agreements and other secured borrowing.
+Collateral in asset form are pledged to counterparties to support their credit exposures to the Group and to clearing brokers/houses to meet derivative initial margin requirements.

-MUS(EMEA) monitors the mix of secured and unsecured funding sources and seeks to utilise available collateral to raise funding to meet its needs.
+The Group monitors the mix of secured and unsecured funding sources and seeks to utilise available collateral to raise funding to meet its needs.
 Similarly a portion of unencumbered assets may be monetised in a stress under the contingency funding plan to generate liquidity through use as collateral for secured funding or through outright sale.